 How do you dice a tomato without squishing it?

 You’ll want to use a serrated sharp knife for this.
 Since it is soft on the inside with a tougher exterior you don’t want to press down.
 Try to choose medium firmness to begin with too.
 Slice top off, then dice into smaller pieces.
+If you still have issues poke with the sharp end and then it will allow you to slice thru a bit easier.

 The best reason to make this yourself at home vs. buying it bottled to me is you can adjust the heat.
 And the amount of liquid for that matter.
 I like large chunks for sure but I also want juice that amps up the flavors too.